MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/record-calls-hololens.md

 3. By Hololens hardware:
 - Press and hold the volume-up and volume-down buttons simultaneously until a three-second countdown begins.
 To stop recording, tap both buttons simultaneously.

-There are two (three?) ways to get a photo or video off the HoloLens camera roll.
+There are three ways to get a photo or video off the HoloLens camera roll.

 1. Upload to OneDrive:
 - Launch the **Start** menu.